Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Introduction

 \section{Introduction}

-Generalized Nash equilibrium problems (GNEPs) have applications in various domains ranging from market games in economics \parencite{Debreu54}, communication networks \parencite{Kelly98}, transport systems \parencite{Beckmann56}, or electricity markets \parencite{Anderson13}.
-While the computation of Nash equilibria in GNEPs has been extensively studied for decades, the focus has traditionally been on continuous and convex settings.
-Over the recent decades, attention has also turned towards non-convex GNEPs, albeit primarily in the context of pure integer decision variables.
-In this work, we propose a branch-and-cut (B\&C) framework for \emph{mixed-integer} GNEPs, i.e., GNEPs in which players' strategies involve both continuous and integer-constrained variables.
+Nash equilibrium problems have applications in various domains ranging from market games in economics \parencite{Debreu54}, communication networks \parencite{Kelly98}, transport systems \parencite{Beckmann56}, to electricity markets \parencite{Anderson13}.
+While the computation of Nash equilibria has been extensively studied for decades, the focus has traditionally been on continuous and convex settings and only over the recent decades, attention has also turned towards nonconvex games.
+From an application perspective, particularly important are classes of games with integer constraints on the player's decision variables \parencite{Koeppe11}.
+Prominent examples for this type of restriction include integer-splittable congestion games \parencite{Rosenthal73b}, market games with discrete goods \parencite{Kelso82} or energy markets with discrete quantities \parencite{guo2021copositive}.
+A fundamental question for these games is the existence of pure Nash equilibria (NE)---which arguably is the most convincing solution concept.
+Due to the non-convexity of strategy spaces stemming from \emph{integer constraints}, however, the existence of such equilibria is not guaranteed and in this regard, algorithms that compute equilibria or decide their non-existence are important.